certainlyakey/wp-theme-vite-template/readme.md

 - PostCSS built-in
 - linting of CSS, JS, PHP, Prettier
 - `npm run build` for production packing Javascript and CSS
+- optimised for usage with [lando](https://lando.dev/)-based local Wordpress development, but also can be used without it

 ## Installation